henryhale/inken/README.md

 ## API

-Multiple arguments, nesting and ES2015 template literals supported by all styles.
+Multiple arguments, nesting and ES2015 template literals are supported by all styles.

-In code samples below, `'...'` represents the implementation of the `log` function from the [previous section (usage)](#javascript)
+>In code samples below, `'...'` represents the implementation of the `log` function from the [previous section (usage)](#javascript)

 - Multiple arguments